zchyde/brooklinebooksmith.com/_drafts/gwen.md

 ---

-This colorful cover seems insignificant but, upon closer investigation, you can see that random lines and shapes come together in the form of a geometric puzzle.
+The colorful cover seems insignificant but, upon closer investigation, you can see that random lines and shapes come together in the form of a geometric puzzle.

 ![](/uploads/versions/gmgg1142---x----2824-1883x---.jpg)